jakeybob/covid19-initial-vis/README.md

 # covid19-vis
 Some quick plots of data from the COVID-19 outbreak, data sourced from [here](https://github.com/CSSEGISandData/COVID-19).

-*no longer updating as these quick analyses of the initial outbreak are sadly no longer very instructive*
+**note:** *no longer updating this repo as these quick analyses of the initial outbreak are sadly less relevant/instructive than they were*

 Latest data is from **16<sup>th</sup> March 2020**.